sberbank-ai-lab/embeddings-valid/README.md

 Id used for join feature and target file.
 Join is always left: `target` left join `features` on `id`.
 Missing values filled according preprocessing strategy.

+## Target options
+You can specify additional options for each feature file (of set of files).
+You can estimate one feature file with different target options.
+Just make one more records in `feature` config with the same file path and different name and options.
+- `labeled_amount`, this option reduce amount of labeled data in train.
+    Set it as integer (record count) or float (rate of total)

 ## Validation schema
 ### Cross validation setup
 Only one target file is provided.
 This tool split it on N folds and use each one for validation.